A perfect balance of creamy and tart, this blackcurrant ice cream uses all the tricks to make an irresistible treat using a tangy summer fruit.

 🍇 Substitutions

-- Honey - Try agave nectar or corn syrup.
-They all serve the same goal of creating smoothness and reducing ice crystal formation.
+- Honey - Try agave nectar or corn syrup in place of honey.
+These liquid sweeteners all serve the same goal of creating a smooth ice cream texture by reducing ice crystal formation.

-- Crème de Cassis - Added for flavor and also to reduce ice crystal formation, but not esstential.
+- Crème de Cassis - I like it for flavor and to reduce ice crystal formation, but it's not essential.
 You could add the same amount of another alcohol, such as vodka.
+Or leave it out altogether.

-- Dark chocolate - Milk chocolate works, but if you don't want chocolate at all, you can leave it out or replace it with another add in such as chopped nuts or flacky coconut.
+- Dark chocolate - Milk chocolate also works, but if you don't want chocolate at all, you can leave it out or replace it with another ingredient, such as toasted pecans, almonds, or flaky coconut.

 🌡️ Top tip